tarantool/doc/doc/getting_started/getting_started_connectors.rst

 Connecting from your favorite language
 ================================================================================

-In the :ref:`previous section <getting_started_db>`, you have learned how to create a Tarantool database.
+In the :doc:`previous section </getting_started/getting_started_db>`,
+you have learned how to create a Tarantool database.
-Now let's see how to connect to it from Python, PHP and Go.
+Now let's see how to connect to it from Python, PHP, and Go.

 .. toctree::
    :maxdepth: 2